osmandapp/web/main/docs/user/plugins/trip-recording.md

 | ![data](@site/static/img/plugins/trip-recording/tr_rec_speed-2.png)  ![data](@site/static/img/plugins/trip-recording/tr_rec_speed-ios.png) |

 :::info
 Here you can find more helpful information about [Tracks context menu](../map/track-context-menu.md#options), about [Appearence](../map/tracks-on-map.md#track-appearance) of the track on map and about adding [track points](../map/track-context-menu.md#waypoints-folder) to the current track.
+To make the necessary changes to the track, such as *Rename track*, use the [Options](https://osmand.net/docs/user/map/track-context-menu#options) tab of the Tracks Context menu.
 :::